michel-bodje/automate/user-manual.md

 <br>

 #### Debugging and Testing
+- Ensure that all dependencies are installed by running `npm install` before starting the server.

 - To run the add-in locally, use the following npm scripts:
-    1. Start the development server: `npm start`
+    1. Start the development server: `npm start`.
+    This will launch both Outlook and Word for concurrent debugging.
-    2. Stop the development server: `npm stop`.
+    2. Stop the development server: Press `Ctrl+C` in the terminal where the server is running, or use `npm stop`.

-- Ensure that all dependencies are installed by running `npm install` before starting the server.
-- Use `npm run lint` to check for code quality issues.
-- Test the add-in in both development and production environments to ensure compatibility.

 - The `webpack.config.js` file is already configured to handle differences between development and production environments.
 To test the production build:
     1. Run `npm run build` to generate the production files.
     2. Access the production version of the add-in via Outlook logged to [admin@amlex.ca](mailto:admin@amlex.ca).

+- Test the add-in in both development and production environments to ensure compatibility.

 <br>
 <div style="text-align: center;">